ChitrangGupta/Twitter-Sentiment-Analysis/README.md

 `sentiment_analyzer_scores` is a function that takes as an argument a text and returns the sentiment score of the text using the `SentimentIntensityAnalyzer` class.
 The function creates an instance of the `SentimentIntensityAnalyzer` class and uses the `polarity_scores` method to get the sentiment score of the text.
 The sentiment score is a dictionary that contains several sentiment scores such as positive, negative, neutral, and compound scores.
 The compound score is a normalized, weighted composite score of the sentiment scores, and it ranges from -1 to 1.

 `df['score'] = df['tweet_list'].apply(lambda x: sentiment_analyzer_scores(x))` creates a new column `'score'` in the dataframe `df` and populates it with the sentiment scores of the tweets.
 The apply method is used to apply the `sentiment_analyzer_scores` function to each element of the `'tweet_list'` column, and the resulting scores are stored in the `'score'` column.
 The lambda function is used to pass each tweet in the `'tweet_list'` column as an argument to the `sentiment_analyzer_scores` function.

+## Seaborn library to create a bar plot that displays the count of sentiment scores for each sentiment category-

+`import seaborn as sns` imports the Seaborn library and renames it to `sns`.

+`plt.figure(figsize=(10, 8))` creates a figure with the specified width and height.

+`sns.set(style="darkgrid")` sets the Seaborn style to "darkgrid".

+`sns.countplot(x=df['Sentiment'], order=['positive', 'neutral', 'negative']).set_title('Musk Sentiment', fontsize=28)` creates a bar plot of the count of sentiment scores for each sentiment category.
+The `x` parameter specifies the data column to be plotted, which is the `'Sentiment'` column in this case.
+The `order` parameter is used to specify the order of the bars in the plot, which is set to `['positive', 'neutral', 'negative']`.
+The `set_title` method is used to set the title of the plot, which is set to "Musk Sentiment" with a font size of 28.

+## Using the Seaborn and scikit-learn libraries to create a histogram of the "likes" data-

+`from sklearn.datasets import load_diabetes` imports the `load_diabetes` method from the scikit-learn library.

+`sns.set()` sets the Seaborn style.

+`data = load_diabetes()` loads the diabetes dataset from the scikit-learn library.

+`X, y_ = data.data, likes` separates the data and target variables into `X` and `y_` respectively.

+`SR_y = pd.Series(y_, name="Likes")` creates a pandas series of the target variable and names it "Likes".

+`fig, ax = plt.subplots()` creates a subplot.

+`sns.distplot(SR_y, bins=25, color="g", ax=ax)` creates a histogram of the "Likes" data with 25 bins, a green color, and displays it on the subplot defined in step 6.

+`plt.show()` displays the plot.